bxparks/AceButton/README.md

 }
 ```

-(The `button` parameter is commented out to avoid an `unused parameter`
+(The `button` and `buttonState` parameters are commented out to avoid an `unused
-warning from the compiler.
-We can't remove the parameter completely because
+parameter` warning from the compiler.
+We can't remove the parameters completely
-the method signature is defined by the `EventHandler` typedef.)
+because the method signature is defined by the `EventHandler` typedef.)

 ## Installation